Esri/cityengine-sdk/examples/stlenc/README_linux_osx.md

 SOFTWARE REQUIREMENTS
 ---------------------

-- see "General Software Requirements - Linux or MacOSX"
+- see "General Software Requirements" (Linux or MacOSX)
-- GCC 4.8.2 from RedHat Enterprise Linux 6 DevToolSet 2.1
+- Make sure you use the **exact** compiler for PRT extensions

 BUILD INSTRUCTIONS